 What Streamers Can Do in the Meantime

-While the adoption of a streamer mode starts to take root, I suggest to anyone who streams or creates YouTube content to continue muting the in-game soundtrack of games, and dub over some streamer-safe music.
+While the adoption of a A streamer is somebody who engages in the activity of live streaming. mode starts to take root, I suggest to anyone who streams or creates YouTube content to continue muting the in-game soundtrack of games, and dub over some streamer-safe music.
 It is the only way to know for sure that you won’t get a DMCA strike for creating streaming content.